DOI-ONRR/doi-extractives-data/_states/MT.md

 state_revenue: |
     Revenue from natural resource extraction on federal, state, and private land is a significant source of revenue for state and local governments in Montana.
 state_revenue_sustainability: |
-    **Revenue sustainability:** In 2014, natural resource revenue streams accounted for 17.4% of revenue collected by the Montana Department of Revenue.
+    In 2014, natural resource revenue streams accounted for 17.4% of revenue collected by the Montana Department of Revenue.
 Over the last four years, Montana’s overall revenue has increased while revenue from natural resources has stayed relatively flat; the percentage of revenue from natural resources has decreased from 13.5% of total revenue that went to the state general fund in 2010 to 11.3% in 2014.
+state_tax_expenditures: |
+    In FY 2014, Montana had four programs related to the extractive industries, which reduced state or local revenue by a total of $60.5 million.
+Of that total, a tax holiday on new oil production cost Montana $55.9 million in unrealized tax revenue and tax holiday on new natural gas production holiday cost the state $2 million.
+The Montana Department of Revenue outlines tax expenditures in its [biennial reports](https://revenue.mt.gov/home/publications/biennial_reports).
 state_disbursements: |
     [State agencies](#state-agencies) distribute revenue according to the [Montana State Code](http://leg.mt.gov/bills/mca_toc/), which is defined by the legislature.
 state_impact: |